Patient Care Philosophy

-Dr. Christopher Hulen is an Orthopaedic Spine surgeon who specializes in treating degenerative, traumatic, deformity-related, inflammatory, infectious, and tumor-related problems of the spine.
-Originally from the Gulf Coast of Florida, he graduated from the University of Miami’s Honors Program in Medical Education with a Bachelor’s Degree in Biology and earned his medical degree at the University of Miami’s Miller School of Medicine before completing his Orthopaedic Surgery residency at the University of Miami’s Miami Project to Cure Paralysis.
-Dr. Hulen also served as a staff orthopaedic surgeon for the Jackson Health System, including Ryder Trauma Center, and participated in the residency teaching program while completing his research fellowship.
-To further enhance his spine surgery expertise, Dr. Hulen completed a fellowship in Orthopaedic Surgery of the Spine at William Beaumont Hospital in Royal Oak, Michigan.
-Dr. Hulen is a Diplomate of the American Board of Orthopaedic Surgery.
-He has been practicing Orthopaedic Spine Surgery since 2007.
+Dr. Christopher Hulen is an Orthopedic Spine surgeon who specializes in treating degenerative, traumatic, deformity-related, inflammatory, infectious, and tumor-related problems of the spine.
+Originally from the Gulf Coast of Florida, he graduated from the University of Miami’s Honors Program in Medical Education with a Bachelor’s Degree in Biology and earned his medical degree at the University of Miami’s Miller School of Medicine before completing his Orthopedic Surgery residency at the University of Miami’s Miami Project to Cure Paralysis.
+Dr. Hulen also served as a staff orthopedic surgeon for the Jackson Health System, including Ryder Trauma Center, and participated in the residency teaching program while completing his research fellowship.
+To further enhance his spine surgery expertise, Dr. Hulen completed a fellowship in Orthopedic Surgery of the Spine at William Beaumont Hospital in Royal Oak, Michigan.
+Dr. Hulen is a Diplomate of the American Board of Orthopedic Surgery.
+He has been practicing Orthopedic Spine Surgery since 2007.

 - American College of Surgeons

 - Alpha Omega Alpha Honors Medical Society

 Honors and Awards